an outlet of encouragement, explanation, and exhortation

 Here is how we have been practicing Lectio Divina

-2. Read the passage aloud twice, listening for a word or phrase that is God’s word for this day.
+2. Read the passage aloud twice, listening for a word or phrase that is God’s word to you or the group for this day.

 a.
 In silence, repeat and consider the word or phrase in your mind.